-Partial certification for IGETC without a certificate is when a student has not met all requirements of the five general education subsections. ?
-Area 6 foreign language?? (including Area 1C if transferring to a CSU)
+The student must meet all certification eligibility requirements for full IGETC certification and Certificate of Achievment.
+Partial certification for IGETC without a certificate is when a student has met all requirements except for two of the five general education subsections.
+Area 6 foreign language??